Morpheus636/PyAutomations/docs/scripts.md

 during a pull request.

 ### `poetry run pytest`
-Runs pytest, which runs all of the tests for the project and tells you what problems arise.
+Runs pytest, which runs all the tests for the project and tells you what problems arise.

 For more usage instructions, use `poetry run pytest -h`